Skip to main content

 Pillar I: gathering and exchanging with the AI Pact network

+Pillar I is open to all stakeholders (including, but not limited to, companies, non-for-profit organisations, academics, civil servants, etc).
 Under Pillar I, participants contribute to the creation of a collaborative community, sharing their experiences and knowledge.
-This includes workshops organised by the AI Office which provide participants with a better understanding of the AI Act, their responsibilities and how to prepare for its implementation.
-In turn, the AI Office is can gather insights into best practices and challenges faced by the participants.
+This includes webinars organised by the AI Office which provide participants with a better understanding of the AI Act, their responsibilities and how to prepare for its implementation.
+In turn, the AI Office gathers insights into best practices and challenges faced by the participants.

 In this context, participants can share best practices and internal policies that may be of use to others in their compliance journey.
 Depending on participants’ preferences, these best practices may also be published online in a platform where the AI Office will share information on the AI Act’s implementation process.